TooPlain/SimplyQR/README.md

 # SimplyQR
 [![wakatime](https://wakatime.com/badge/user/9cabb579-a7c5-4976-a214-8ca4b23bcbc9/project/018b6160-536f-4c0b-ae6c-66247ad167ae.svg)](https://wakatime.com/badge/user/9cabb579-a7c5-4976-a214-8ca4b23bcbc9/project/018b6160-536f-4c0b-ae6c-66247ad167ae)

+* THIS IS A WIP *

 Simply(no tracking/ads) a Open Source Swift-powered QR Code reader with the future option to also scan existing photos from your phone, I do hope to eventually include other barcode standards that might be useful in a offline context.

-Targets iOS 17.0+ mainly for the security updates I got to keep the end user secure! its a new age of tech and 0days be endless
+Targets iOS 17.0+ mainly for the security updates I got to keep the end user secure! it's a new age of tech/smart devices and 0days be endless

 After some thinking I'm leaning towards using functions provided by apple to store scan history and handle crash analytics iirc I think they do provide that service, Instead of using firebase.